 - Biomass stoves

 Q. Who qualifies to claim a residential energy property credit?
 Are there limitations?

 A. You may be able to take these credits if you made energy saving improvements to your personal residence.
 This credit is limited to improvements placed in service during 2009 and 2010 up to a total credit of $1,500 for both tax years combined.

 The residential energy property credit is non refundable.
 A nonrefundable tax credit allows taxpayers to lower their tax liability to zero, but not below zero.

 Q. Are there incentives for making your home energy efficient by installing alternative energy equipment — for example, installing a solar hot water heater?

 A. Yes, the residential energy efficiency property credit has been enhanced to remove some of the previously imposed maximum amounts and allows for a credit equal to 30 percent of the cost of qualified property.
 Qualifying property includes solar water heaters, geothermal heat pumps and small wind turbines, installed in a home.
-For more information, see Notice 2009-41, which explains the effects of this change.
+For more information, see Notice 2009-41 (PDF), which explains the effects of this change.

 Q. Is there a limitation on the amount of the residential energy efficiency property credit?

 A. The American Recovery and Reinvestment Act (ARRA) eliminates the dollar limit on the 30 percent tax credit for alternative energy equipment, such as solar water heaters, geothermal heat pumps and small wind turbines, installed in a home.
 The cap generally has been eliminated for these improvements beginning in the 2009 tax year.

 ARRA provides for a uniform credit of 30 percent of the cost of qualifying improvements up to $1,500, such as adding insulation, energy-efficient exterior windows, doors and skylights, certain water heaters, metal and asphalt roofs, biomass stoves and energy-efficient heating and air conditioning systems.